wasim-chadhar/wasim-chadhar/README.md

 <img align="right" alt="" src="interPyDatacamp.png" width="400" />

 ### I'm a Python Developer, Teacher and Researcher!
-- 🔭 I’m currently working as Backend Engineer @Turingcom.
+- 🔭 I’m currently working as Backend Engineer @SoftTech.
 - 🌱 I’m currently expanding my knowledge in DevOps.
 - 👯 I’m looking to collaborate with other content creators and developers.
 - 📢 Love to teach and inspire students.
 Taught over more then 500 students.
 - 🥅 2022-23 Goals: Contribute more to Open Source projects and Execute my Innovative ideas.
-- 💎 If you are a Tech boy/girl let's get connected
+- 💎 If you are a Tech boy/girl let's get connected.

 <h2>Tech Stack</h2>